w3f/Grants-Program/applications/halva_framework.md

 ### Milestone 1

 Core functional for automated testing with Mocha and Chai.
+This stage involves the creation of basic functionality for running tests.
+It will include the TestRunner package, and assertions to simplify checking external calls.

+Assertions:
+- **.passes** Asserts that the passed async extrinsic does not fail.
+- **.eventEmitted** The eventEmitted assertion checks that an event has been emitted by the transaction with result
+- **.eventNotEmitted** The eventNotEmitted assertion checks that an event has not been emitted by the transaction with result
+- **.reverts** Asserts that the passed async extrinsic fails with a certain reason.

 * **Estimated Duration:** 5 weeks
 * **FTE:** 1.5